tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/ReadMe.md

 The project can also serve as a playground for experimentation.

-This text describes the project and some aspects of Asp.Net Core MVC.
+This text describes the project, its feauters, and some aspects of Asp.Net Core MVC.

 Following is a list of topics covered by this text.